andrew/ultimate-awesome/README.md

 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-frontend-security](https://github.com/rustcohlnikov/awesome-frontend-security) - ☔️A curated list of tools, articles & resources to help take your frontend security to the next level.
 Feel free to contribute!.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
-- [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [awesome-micro-frontends](https://github.com/semlinker/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [awesome-falsehoods-programmers-believe](https://github.com/spickermann/awesome-falsehoods-programmers-believe) - A curated list of falsehoods programmers believe.